ueberdosis/tiptap/docs/src/docPages/overview/upgrade-guide.md

 ```js
 editor.chain().focus().toggleBold().run()
 ```

+### Event callbacks have fewer parameters
+The new event callbacks have fewer parameters.
+The same things should be available through `this.` now.
+[Read more about events here.](/api/events)

 ### Collaborative editing
 The reference implementation for collaborative editing uses Y.js now.
 That’s a whole different thing.
 You still can use the tiptap 1 extension, but it’s up to you to adapt it to the new extension API.
 If you’ve done this, don’t forget to share it with us so we can link to it from here!